Frequently Asked Questions

 - Membership Development – Assists in educating prospective new partners about Raffles and the benefits of Raffles partnership.

-Each shareholder is encouraged to attend all Raffles meetings and actively participate on the committee of his/her choice.
+Each shareholder is encouraged to attend all Raffles meetings and actively participate on the committee of their choice.